 Garden of Life was able to trace the possibly affected products to certain lots.
 It shared relevant information with regulators and the public to perform the recall and protect consumers.
 While the company urges customers to return merchandise that might be suspect, Garden of Life leaders were quick to point out the products were inspected before they were shipped to consumers and no salmonella was detected.

 The supplement and meal replacement powders are manufactured in a facility monitored by the Food and Drug Administration and National Science Foundation.
 Its possible contamination occurred at a later stage in the supply chain or there is a problem with the screening process, either way, Garden of Life depends on its quality procedures and quick response to the recall to demonstrate its commitment to consumer health.

 Exaggerating Health Claims

-Some companies may be quick to make amends when the the quality of their products don't match the label.
+Some companies may be quick to make amends when the quality of their products doesn’t match the label.
 Less scrupulous companies, however, make a practice of being misleading in their marketing.

 When goods have no effect it’s bad enough, but sometimes unlisted ingredients can be harmful.
 The Bottom Line Health blog shared examples of unadvertised additives in health products that may trigger allergies or act as laxatives.
 A lack of honesty and transparency means customers consume harmful products they may not recognize.
 Also, when manufacturers choose to play ignorant, it may help contaminants find their way into the supply chain.